133 Cases Of COVID-19 Reported As Total Rises To 3,860, 40 Patients Discharged -

 The Nairobi cases are distributed as follows; Westlands (13), Makadara (9), Lang’ata (8), Embakasi East and Roysambu (5), Starehe (4), Embakasi South (10), Ruaraka, Embakasi Central, Dagoretti North had (3) cases each while Embakasi North, Embakasi West, Kasarani, Dagoretti South and Kibra had one case each.

-Over in the coastal county of Mombasa, the cases are from; Mvita (16), Nyali (3) and Kisauni (6).
+Over in the coastal county of Mombasa, the cases are from; Mvita (16), Nyali (3), Kisauni (6), Changamwe and Jomvu one case each.

+The cases in Kiambu are from Kiambaa, (3) cases, Kabete, Juja, Kikuyu and Kiambu Town, one (1) case each.
+Kilifi has (2) cases, one each (1) from Kaloleni and Kilifi North.

+Kajiado cases were reported from Kajiado East and Kajiado West with one case each.

 Kenya has up-to-date carried out 121,956 COVID-19 tests.